-Here, we show you how we booted from a USB Flash Drive in VirtualBox.
-This process will allow you to run your Portable Linux from the USB Flash Drive or external hard drive while still running from within a Windows, Linux, or Mac OS X Host.
+How to Boot a USB Flash Drive in VirtualBox.
+This process will allow you to run your Portable Linux from the Flash Drive or external hard drive while still running from within a Windows, Linux, or Mac OS X Host.
 By default VirtualBox does not support USB Booting.
-However, you can make the VM Virtual Machine USB Boot by creating and mapping a virtual machine to the USB Drive.
+However, you can make the VM Virtual Machine USB Boot by creating and mapping a virtual machine (.vmdk file) to the USB Drive.
 Essentially creating a VirtualBox Bootable USB.

-How to Boot from a USB Flash Drive in VirtualBox
+Make VirtualBox Boot from USB Flash Drive (Windows)

-- Download and Install VirtualBox (Install to the default path)
+- Download and run VirtualBox (Installing to the default path).

-- Type the following (replace # with your USB Disk number from step 2)
+- Replacing # with your USB Disk number from step 3, type

 VBoxManage internalcommands createrawvmdk -filename "%USERPROFILE%"\.VirtualBox\usb.vmdk -rawdisk \\.\PhysicalDrive#